nimaid/bookdir2pdf/README.md

 Example PDF - Table of Contents
 -------------------------------
 Page #1    Cover Page
-Page #2    --- Empty Directory Example #1
+Page #2    --- Empty Directory Example
 Page #2    --- --- Nested Empty Directory Level 1
 Page #2    --- --- --- Nested Empty Directory Level 2
 Page #2    --- --- --- --- Nested Empty Directory Level 3
-Page #2    Empty Directory Example #2
+Page #2    Empty Directory .name File Example (allows for forbidden characters like <>?\/*: and also means you can make a really long name like this without hitting the path le ngth limit of your OS)
 Page #2    The First Part
 Page #2    --- Chapter 1
 Page #4    --- Chapter 2